Prepare to Meet With Your State and Local Representatives

 Below are key points you can adapt to your own voice and community.
 You do not need to say

-everything—just pick 2–3 points that feel true and urgent to you.
-But it's a good idea to read
+everything.
+Just pick 2–3 points that feel true and urgent to you.
+Read through all of them ahead

 -